Grammy Award for Best Reggae Album

 The Grammy Award for Best Reggae Album is an award presented at the Grammy Awards for quality works in the reggae genre.
 Originally called the Grammy Award for Best Reggae Recording, the honor was presented to artists for eligible songs or albums.
 The Jamaican group Black Uhuru received the first award in 1985.
 Beginning with the 1992 ceremony, the name of the award was changed to Best Reggae Album.
 Starting in 2002, awards were often presented to the engineers, mixers, and/or producers in addition to the performing artists.
 According to the category description guide for the 52nd Grammy Awards, eligible works are vocal or instrumental reggae albums "containing at least 51% playing time of newly recorded music", including roots reggae, dancehall and ska music.

-At the 62nd Annual Grammy Awards in 2020, Koffee became the youngest person and the first woman to win the award.
+At the 62nd Annual Grammy Awards in 2020, Koffee became the youngest person.
 Ziggy Marley holds the record for the most wins in this category, with seven wins as of 2017.
-The current recipient of the award is the Bob Marley film soundtrack One Love.
+Sharon Marley and Cedella Marley of Ziggy Marley and the Melody Makers hold the record for most wins and nominations by a female artist, with three wins out of eight nominations.
+The current recipient of the award is Keznamdi, who won at the 68th Annual Grammy Awards with his album Blxxd & Fyah.